Skip to content

 This article provides answers to some frequently asked questions about emails.

-If multiple users with matching emails are all in a segment to receive a campaign, a random user profile with that email address is chosen at the time of send.
-This way the email is only sent once and is deduplicated, ensuring that the email doesn’t hit the same email address multiple times.
+If multiple users with matching email addresses are in a segment to receive a campaign, a random user profile with that email address is selected at send time.
+This way, the email is sent only once and deduplicated, ensuring it doesn’t reach the same email address multiple times.

-Note that this deduplication occurs if the users targeted are included in the same dispatch.
-Triggered campaigns may result in multiple sends to the same email address (even within a time period where users could be excluded due to re-eligibility) if differing users with matching email addresses log the trigger event at different times.
-Users are not deduped by email on Canvas entry, so it’s possible that users are not deduped beyond the first step of a Canvas if they are progressing at slightly different times due to rate limited entry.
-When a user tied to a given email address opens or clicks an email, all user profiles that share the email address are marked as opening and clicking the campaign.
+Note that this deduplication occurs when the targeted users are included in the same dispatch.
+Triggered campaigns may result in multiple sends to the same email address (even within a period when users could be excluded due to re-eligibility) if different users with matching email addresses log the trigger event at different times.
+Users are not deduped by email on Canvas entry, so they may not be deduped beyond the first step of a Canvas if they progress at slightly different times due to rate-limited entry.
+When a user associated with a given email address opens or clicks an email, all user profiles that share that email address are marked as having opened or clicked the campaign.

 Exception: API-triggered campaigns

 API-triggered campaigns will deduplicate or send deduplicates depending on where the audience is defined.
-In short, the duplicate emails must be directly targeted as separate user_ids within the API call in order to receive multiple details.
+Duplicate emails must be targeted separately in the API call using distinct user_ids to receive multiple details.
 Here are three possible scenarios for API-triggered campaigns:

-• Scenario 1: Duplicate emails in target segment: If the same email appears in multiple user profiles that are grouped together in dashboard’s audience filters for an API-triggered campaign, only one of the profiles will receive the email.
+• Scenario 1: Duplicate emails in target segment: If the same email appears in multiple user profiles that are grouped in the dashboard’s audience filters for an API-triggered campaign, only one of the profiles receives the email.

-• Scenario 2: Duplicate emails in different user_ids within recipients object: If the same email appears within multiple External_user_IDs referenced by the recipients` object, the email will be sent twice.
+• Scenario 2: Duplicate emails in different user_ids within recipients object: If the same email appears within multiple external_user_id values referenced by the recipients object, the email is sent twice.

-• Scenario 3: Duplicate emails due to duplicate user_ids within recipients object: If you try to add the same user profile twice, only one of the profiles will get the email.
+• Scenario 3: Duplicate emails due to duplicate user_ids within the recipients object: If you try to add the same user profile twice, only one of the profiles receives the email.

 Will updates to my outbound email settings apply retroactively?